Dami4/Explore_Weather_Trends/README.md

 The final pdf submission contains a form of the data, analysis of plots and shows an outline of actions taken, which were; tools used at each stage, calculations performed, and considerations made when analysing trends.

+### FILES
+"Weather Trends_Udacity HW1.pdf" is the final report which accounts for all steps, codes and plots.
+"moving_average_exercise.csv"
+"results(1).csv" is the resultant CSV file from running the SQL query for New York.
+"results(2).csv" is the resultant CSV file from running the SQL query.